 Returning to their vehicle, the two heroes discover a set of coordinates sent by Captain America, which leads them up to the Mandarin’s orbiting space-station headquarters.
 Wanda feels a twinge of trepidation upon entering the station, which reminds her of her time aboard Asteroid M. However, she soon joins the rest of her teammates in the Mandarin’s inner sanctum, where the villain boasts of his plan to blanket the earth with “hate rays.”
 As a demonstration, he is able to expose the Avengers to the rays, and Wanda suddenly feels a wave of intense hatred well up inside her, directed at her brother, Pietro.
 She lashes out at him with her hex power, but his super-speed enables him to wrap her up in her own cape.
 He is about to pummel her senseless when the effect suddenly vanishes, the sinister device having been damaged by the Wasp.
 The Mandarin’s next attack goes awry, blowing a hole in the station’s hull.
 The resulting explosive decompression sends the Mandarin hurtling into space before Thor and Hercules seal the breach.
 The Avengers rig the station to self-destruct, and as they pull away in their rocket, Wanda feels a sense of satisfaction as she watches the Mandarin’s headquarters explode into a million pieces.

 Over the next week, Wanda finds she can’t help but fantasize about making love to Hercules in the Citadel of Silence, and she wonders if she could attract the attentions of the handsome immortal.
 Deep down, however, she knows a relationship with Hercules is impossible.
 That weekend, the City of New York throws a festival in Central Park to honor the Avengers for defeating the Mandarin and his cronies, as well as their other charitable deeds.
 While getting ready, Wanda is disturbed by Pietro’s anti-Homo sapiens rhetoric, saying that she finally feels she has put their days with Magneto behind her.
 She feels she has found a home with the Avengers, where she is safe from the specters of her past, and she is filled with optimism and confidence.
 The festival is a media circus and has drawn a large crowd.
 However, the Avengers find themselves waiting around for Captain America to show up.
 When Hercules starts showing off, Wanda joins the Wasp in ogling the Olympian.
 Then, Captain America finally arrives, and the Avengers take their seats on the stage.
 After lengthy speeches by several politicians, Goliath announces the team’s offer of membership to Hercules.
 As he heartily accepts, Wanda’s lustful thoughts are interrupted by the sudden appearance of the Super-Adaptoid.
 As the crowds flee in sheer panic, a furious battle erupts.
 Wanda gets in a few good hex blasts before the android is defeated.
-Then, the festivities resume, although Wanda is troubled by the growing bitterness—even racism—she detects in Pietro’s attitude.
+Then, the festivities resume, although Wanda is troubled by the growing bitterness—even bigotry—she detects in Pietro’s attitude.

 Towards the end of the month, Wanda is pleased when Natasha is finally released from the hospital.
 Hawkeye brings her by the mansion to see everyone, and she announces that she has given up her Black Widow identity once and for all.
 Hawkeye invites Wanda and Hercules out on the town with them, and Wanda is thrilled when Hercules begins to flirt with her.
 She goes off to change, her thoughts awhirl with images of love and romance.
 To her surprise, she rejoins her friends to find that Hercules has shaved off his beard and put on a suit.
 Wanda is giddy the entire day, and she is floating on air when she finally returns to the mansion that night.
 She is nearly convinced that she is in love, and even learning of Pietro’s battle with the villain Whirlwind that day cannot dampen her spirits.